Applura/ouroboros/README.md

 console.log(article.links.describedby); // "http://example.com/schemas/article-resource"
 console.log(article.meta.description); // "A single article."

-// To access a top-level links or meta member, use the "base" property on any
+// To access a top-level links or meta member, use the "top" property on any
 // resource.
-console.log(article.base.links.describedby); // "http://example.com/schemas/article-document"
+console.log(article.top.links.describedby); // "http://example.com/schemas/article-document"
-console.log(article.base.meta.description); // "Document containing a single article and its related resources."
+console.log(article.top.meta.description); // "Document containing a single article and its related resources."

-// Article and author share the same "base" property. console.log(article.base.links.describedby === author.base.links.describedby); // true.
+// Article and author share the same "top" property. console.log(article.top.links.describedby === author.top.links.describedby); // true.
-console.log(article.base.meta.description === author.base.meta.description); // true.
+console.log(article.top.meta.description === author.top.meta.description); // true.

 // To access a links or meta member on a relationship, use the "relationships"
 // property on the parent resource object *not* the related resource object.
 In